CyberFlameGO/svnpython/Doc/library/gettext.rst

    .. method:: add_fallback(fallback)

       Add *fallback* as the fallback object for the current translation object.
       A translation object should consult the fallback if it cannot provide a translation for a given message.

    .. method:: gettext(message)

       If a fallback has been set, forward :meth:`gettext` to the fallback.
       Otherwise, return the translated message.
 Overridden in derived classes.

    .. method:: lgettext(message)

       If a fallback has been set, forward :meth:`lgettext` to the fallback.
       Otherwise, return the translated message.
 Overridden in derived classes.

-      .. versionadded:: 2.4

-   .. method:: ugettext(message)

-      If a fallback has been set, forward :meth:`ugettext` to the fallback.
-Otherwise, return the translated message as a Unicode string.
-Overridden in derived classes.

    .. method:: ngettext(singular, plural, n)

       If a fallback has been set, forward :meth:`ngettext` to the fallback.
       Otherwise, return the translated message.
 Overridden in derived classes.

-      .. versionadded:: 2.3

    .. method:: lngettext(singular, plural, n)

       If a fallback has been set, forward :meth:`ngettext` to the fallback.
       Otherwise, return the translated message.
 Overridden in derived classes.

-      .. versionadded:: 2.4

-   .. method:: ungettext(singular, plural, n)

-      If a fallback has been set, forward :meth:`ungettext` to the fallback.
-      Otherwise, return the translated message as a Unicode string.
-Overridden in derived classes.

-      .. versionadded:: 2.3

    .. method:: info()